NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ===============================================  =======  ============  ================  ========  =========  ======================================

   .. [#] DuctInsulationRValue should not include air films (i.e., use 0 for an uninsulated duct).
-  .. [#] DuctLocation choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
+  .. [#] DuctLocation choices are "living space", "basement - conditioned", "basement - unconditioned", "crawlspace - unvented", "crawlspace - vented", "crawlspace - conditioned", "attic - unvented", "attic - vented", "garage", "outside", "exterior wall", "under slab", "roof deck", "other housing unit", "other heated space", "other multifamily buffer space", or "other non-freezing space".
          See :ref:`hpxmllocations` for descriptions.
-  .. [#] If DuctLocation not provided, defaults to the first present space type: "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "living space".
+  .. [#] If DuctLocation not provided, defaults to the first present space type: "basement - conditioned", "basement - unconditioned", "crawlspace - conditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "living space".
          If NumberofConditionedFloorsAboveGrade > 1, secondary ducts will be located in "living space".
   .. [#] The sum of all ``[DuctType="supply"]/FractionDuctArea`` and ``[DuctType="return"]/FractionDuctArea`` must each equal to 1.
   .. [#] Either FractionDuctArea or DuctSurfaceArea (or both) are required if DuctLocation is provided.